Northeast Kingdom

-The Northeast Kingdom (also, locally, "The Kingdom" and abbreviated NEK) is the northeast corner of the U.S. state of Vermont, usually comprising Essex, Orleans, and Caledonia counties and with a population of 64,764 at the 2010 census.
+The Northeast Kingdom (also, locally, "The Kingdom" and abbreviated NEK) is the northeast corner of the U.S. state of Vermont.
+Its borders are the subject of some debate, but the region is usually taken to comprise Essex, Orleans, and Caledonia counties, which collectively had a population of 63,546 at the 2020 United States census.
 The term "Northeast Kingdom" is attributed to George D. Aiken, former Governor of Vermont and a U.S. senator, who first used the term in a 1949 speech.

-It includes several "gateway" towns, considered to be entry points to the region from a particular direction: at the southeastern corner, St. Johnsbury, just a few miles from the New Hampshire border; to the north, Newport and Derby, close to the Canada–US border; to the northeast, Canaan; and to the southwest, Hardwick.
+The region includes several "gateway" towns, considered to be entry points from a particular direction: at the southeastern corner, St. Johnsbury, just a few miles from the New Hampshire border; to the north, Newport and Derby, close to the Canada–US border; to the northeast, Canaan; and to the southwest, Hardwick.
 Another town that has used the term "gateway to the Northeast Kingdom" is Lyndonville although it is not at any of the region's borders.

 Interstate 91, Interstate 93, U.S. Route 5, and U.S. Route 2 are the main roads that connect travelers to the Northeast Kingdom.